slarobotics/triangle-2013/README.md

-#Git repo for the triangle team - DEFENCE!
+#Git repo for the triangle team - DEFENSE!
 <b>DO NOT MAKE CHANGES TO THE MASTER BRANCH!
 SEE BELOW FOR WHERE TO MAKE YOUR CHANGES.</b>
 ##Branches
 The development branch is where you should be making your changes.
 Anything goes here - this branch is for active development.